 - What are the terms of a PPP loan?

-Under the CARES Act, $2 trillion has been allocated to help with relief efforts of individuals and businesses to help mitigate the financial impacts of the COVID-19 pandemic.
-Business owners and independent contractors are able to apply for loans through the Paycheck Protection Program (PPP) to help them through the next 8 weeks following the receipt of their funding.
+Under the CARES Act, $2 trillion was originally allocated in March, 2020 to help with relief efforts of individuals and businesses to help mitigate the financial impacts of the COVID-19 pandemic.
+Business owners and independent contractors were able to apply for loans through the Paycheck Protection Program (PPP) to help them through the next 8 weeks (or 24 weeks) following the receipt of their funding.

 What does it cost to apply for PPP loans?